 The next piece is what we call the thermic effect of food (TEF).
 This is simply the energy it requires to extract the energy you get from your food.
 This is a relatively small amount of energy and represents about 10% of your Total Daily Energy Expenditure (TDEE).

 The last piece that makes up your TDEE is your physical activity, meaning the amount of movement you do throughout the day.
 This is often broken down into two separate categories: physical activity that is from structured exercise (we call this exercise activity thermogenesis) and physical activity from non-structured exercise (we call this non-exercise activity thermogenesis).

 2. Your Metabolism Adapts

 Most of us think of our metabolism as this static thing that we don’t have control over.
 But as it turns out; this isn’t the case.

-First, you just learned that it is more than one thing.
+First, you just learned that your metabolism is more than one thing.
 It is a collection of many different aspects of your body and its functions.
 Also, you learned that you have some control over at least parts of it.